SoftUni-Internal/interactive-content/EN/00-Final-Exam/01-Problem-02.md

 `Comment is added.`

-If the the same comment was **already added** to the comments array, throw an error:
+If the same comment was **already added** to the comments array, throw an error:

 `This comment is already added!`